davidandym/multilingual-NER/README.md

 # multilingual-NER

-Code for the models used in "[Sources of Transfer in Multilingual NER](https://www.aclweb.org/anthology/2020.acl-main.720/)" published at ACL 2020.
+Code for the models used in "[Sources of Transfer in Multilingual NER](https://www.aclweb.org/anthology/2020.acl-main.720/)", published at ACL 2020.

 Written in python 3.6 with `tensorflow-1.13`.

+The code is separated into 2 parts, the `ner` package which needs to be installed via `setup.py` and the `scripts` folder which contains the executables to run the models and generate the vocabularies.
+Oh, and it also has the official `conlleval` script, which should be able to run on the prediction outputs of any of the models here.

-You'll need to setup the local `ner` package in order to run the scripts.
-To do so, you can do something like
+To setup the `ner` package, I think it suffices to run something like:
 ```
 python setup.py [install / develop]
 ```
-to install the package (I would only do this in a virtual environment).
+although it is recommended that this is done in a virtual environment with no other dependences named `ner`, haha.

 ## Data and Vocabs

-Datasets are assumed to be in "almost" CoNLL03 format (minus any meta-data) where column 0 contains the words, column 1 contains the tags, and they are tab-separated, i.e.
+All datasets are assumed to be in "almost" CoNLL03 format (minus any meta-data) where column 0 contains the words, column 1 contains the tags, and they are tab-separated, i.e.
 ```
 উত্তর    B-GPE
 রাইন I-GPE